ahmaazouzi/cs-topics/os/scheduling.md

 ### Better Accounting:
 - Now we need to make our MLFQ resilient to schedule gaming.
 I don't really understand this part.
 The authors say that even interactive jobs will be downgraded down the priority hierarchy as if a long job that includes interactivity is treated almost exactly as one that is IO-bound :confused:!!
 They suggest the following rule (which replaces rules 4a and 4b):
-	- **Rule 4**: Every job will keep moving down the priority sscale regardless of their use of IO and letting go of the CPU time too soon.
+	- **Rule 4**: Every job will keep moving down the priority scale regardless of their use of IO and letting go of the CPU time too soon.
 - This configuration is not as easy to game, but
 - At least, the SJT principle will be still maintained in this new configuration.